 Science: By completing four years of core science courses, inclusive of biology, chemistry, and physics, students will be prepared to enter an advanced college science program.

-Technology: By completing courses in fine arts and computer science, students will develop a deeper understanding of computer systems and be able to use and apply computer software skills in CAD and other software and be able to use industrial equipment to design and build 3-D objects, models, or robots.
+Technology: By completing courses in fine and practical arts and computer science, students will develop a deeper understanding of computer systems and be able to use and apply computer software skills in CAD, Word, and Excel and be able to use industrial equipment to design and build 3-D objects, model buildings, or robots.

 Engineering: By learning and applying the Engineering Design Process in mathematics and science courses, students will be able to identify a problem, create a solution, and test it.